modeset/-deprecated-utensils/app/assets/components/button_simple/readme.md

 mainly override the color values for various states.
 To keep the output as small as possible, just mixin or extend the states needed within the project or application.

-## Todo

-- Add state docs for simple button
-- Add inverse color
-- How to deal with carets
-- Block display